These Numbers Show Favorable Signs for Kopin Corporation (KOPN)

 59 institutions hold shares in Kopin Corporation (KOPN), with 15.28M shares held by insiders accounting for 18.48% while institutional investors hold 23.09% of the company’s shares.
 The shares outstanding are 82.60M, and float is at 69.40M with Short Float at 1.86%.
 Institutions hold 18.83% of the Float.

-The top institutional shareholder in the company is AWM Investment Company, Inc. with over 5.55 million shares valued at $7.66 million.
-The investor’s holdings represent 6.53% of the KOPN Shares outstanding.
-As of Sep 29, 2020, the second largest holder is Vanguard Group, Inc. (The) with 3.11 million shares valued at $4.29 million to account for 3.66% of the shares outstanding.
-The other top investors are Millennium Management LLC which holds 1.86 million shares representing 2.19% and valued at over $2.57 million, while Blackrock Inc. holds 1.46% of the shares totaling 1.24 million with a market value of $3.02 million.
+The top institutional shareholder in the company is AWM Investment Company, Inc. with over 5.53 million shares valued at $13.44 million.
+The investor’s holdings represent 6.50% of the KOPN Shares outstanding.
+As of Dec 30, 2020, the second largest holder is Vanguard Group, Inc. (The) with 3.54 million shares valued at $8.6 million to account for 4.16% of the shares outstanding.
+The other top investors are Blackrock Inc. which holds 1.24 million shares representing 1.46% and valued at over $3.02 million, while Millennium Management LLC holds 0.87% of the shares totaling 0.74 million with a market value of $1.81 million.

 Kopin Corporation (KOPN) Insider Activity

 A total of 33 insider transactions have happened at Kopin Corporation (KOPN) in the last six months, with sales accounting for 18 and purchases happening 15 times.
-The most recent transaction is an insider sale by Baker Paul Christopher, the company’s Strategic Business Officer.
-SEC filings show that Baker Paul Christopher sold 16,250 shares of the company’s common stock on Feb 01 at a price of $5.13 per share for a total of $83363.0.
-Following the sale, the insider now owns 0.25 million shares.
+The most recent transaction is an insider sale by COLLINS MORTON, the company’s Director.
+SEC filings show that COLLINS MORTON sold 88,500 shares of the company’s common stock on Feb 16 at a price of $12.59 per share for a total of $1.11 million.
+Following the sale, the insider now owns 0.0 shares.

-Kopin Corporation disclosed in a document filed with the SEC on Jan 22 that SNEIDER RICHARD (Chief Financial Officer) sold a total of 45,000 shares of the company’s common stock.
-The trade occurred on Jan 22 and was made at $4.50 per share for $0.2 million.
-Following the transaction, the insider now directly holds 0.32 million shares of the KOPN stock.
+Kopin Corporation disclosed in a document filed with the SEC on Feb 12 that COLLINS MORTON (Director) sold a total of 44,000 shares of the company’s common stock.
+The trade occurred on Feb 12 and was made at $10.33 per share for $0.45 million.
+Following the transaction, the insider now directly holds 44500.0 shares of the KOPN stock.

-Still, SEC filings show that on Jan 22, SNEIDER RICHARD (Chief Financial Officer) disposed off 45,000 shares at an average price of $4.00 for $0.18 million.
-The insider now directly holds 364,006 shares of Kopin Corporation (KOPN).
+Still, SEC filings show that on Feb 11, COLLINS MORTON (Director) disposed off 32,500 shares at an average price of $10.03 for $0.33 million.
+The insider now directly holds 0 shares of Kopin Corporation (KOPN).

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.